mkoeppe/sage-coup-2024-10/README.md

 > claiming
 > authority over others’ behavior without any mandate from the community alienates other developers.

+"Without any mandate" --- here the CoCC is using a standard technique of abusers, namely accusing their victims of something that, in fact, the abusers are doing or planning to do.

+I have a mandate from the community.
+I am not, contrary to the CoCC's repeated gaslighting, a "mere developer".
+By the system of informal governance of Sage, I was appointed to be a member of the "Core" Team in 2022, and as an owner of the Sage organization, hence of the leadership of the Sage project.

+On the other hand, the CoCC is assuming authorities that wildly exceed their role defined in our Code of Conduct.

 > Community members are frustrated by the condescending language that we have seen from you on
 > numerous occasions.